arya-ebrahimi/investigate-representations-drl/README.md

 conda activate YourName
 ```

-The hyperparameters and additional settigns, like auxiliary tasks, are available in config folder.
+The hyperparameters and additional settings, like auxiliary tasks, are available in the config folder.
 After those are set, start the training process as follows:

 ```bash
 python main.py
 ```

-Refer to [my blog post](https://arya-ebrahimi.github.io/posts/fuzzy-tiling-activations/) for more information about FTA activation function.
+Refer to [my blog post](https://arya-ebrahimi.github.io/posts/fuzzy-tiling-activations/) for more information about the FTA activation function.